-Lecturers visiting the program in the next few years include:
+Lecturers visiting the program in the first few years include:

 Based in New York and London, Gilligan works in a variety of media, including video, performance, text, installation, and music.
 Recent exhibitions include Transmission Gallery, Glasgow; Franco Soffiantino Gallery, Turin; and Interaccess, Toronto.
 Popular Unrest was co-commissioned and presented by Chisenhale Gallery, London; Kölnischer Kunstverein, Cologne; Presentation House Gallery, North Vancouver; and Walter Phillips Gallery, Banff Centre.
 Gilligan is the recipient of a Paul Hamlyn Award for Artists and the Illy Present Future Prize at the Artissima Art Fair.